 Mb is a designer of all things French, gourmand and garden.
 She sees the world in Technicolor and enjoys delighting both children and adults alike with her drawings.
 Her journey includes numerous juried Designer Show houses, sculptures based upon her illustrated characters, furniture, home accessories and numerous collections of drawings.
 Her inspiration is derived from her magical childhood garden, travels through France and a passionate appreciation of the work of French illustrators.
 The storyteller in Mb led her to create Les Gardiens du Jardin, a collection of drawings in gouache and ink of French characters inspired by packets of garden seeds.

-The French Cultural Center in Boston hosted an early summer exhibition.
+The French Cultural Center in Boston hosted an early summer exhibition and she is represented by the Galerie d’Orsay in Boston.
 Growing demand has caused Mb to introduce a very limited edition of fine art prints and custom notecards available through her website.
 I am happy to introduce her whimsical universe and appreciate her pulling back the curtain in her studio for me.